$0 PTE Academic Preparation Guide — Quick-Start Checklist

 The Essay Structure That Works with the AI

-Introduction (40–50 words): Paraphrase the prompt.
-Do not copy it word for word — the AI recognizes and penalizes direct copying.
+Introduction (40–50 words): Paraphrase the prompt in your own words.
 State your thesis in the final sentence of the introduction.

 Body Paragraph 1 (60–70 words): State your first supporting argument in the topic sentence.
 Add one concrete example or explanation.
 Use a discourse marker at the start ("Furthermore," "One significant reason for this is...").